 The easiest way to get from downtown Puerto Vallarta to Sayulita is by taking an Uber.
-This will cost you more than taking a public bus, but it will be considerably faster.
+This will cost you more than taking a public bus, but it will be much faster.
 Since Uber is allowed in Puerto Vallarta, your Uber driver can pick you up right outside of your hotel.

-Tips for traveling from Puerto Vallarta to Sayulita:
+Tips for traveling to Sayulita:

 - Carry cash – Whenever you travel around Mexico, always carry cash with you.
 This is one of my top tips for Mexico travel.
-Many stores, restaurants, and street vendors only accept cash
+Many stores, restaurants, and street vendors only accept cash.

 - Learn some Spanish – Speaking Spanish is a game changer for your trip to Sayulita!
 When you speak the language, it’s much easier to communicate, buy tours, book hotels and do many other things.

 - Slow down for topes – Topes are speed bumps that are very common on many roads in Mexico.
-They can be tall and if you hit them at full speed, you can damage your car
+They can be tall and if you hit them at full speed, you can damage your car.

 - Have your documents ready – checkpoints are not uncommon on Mexico’s roads.
-Always have your documents ready in case you get stopped
+Always have your documents ready in case you get stopped.

 - Stop for some fresh fruit and roadside snacks (yum) – Don’t forget to stop for some yummy treats and fresh fruits that are sold on the side of the road around many towns in Mexico.